Initially approved: June 3, 2013

 “EEO/AA Officer”: the University official who is responsible for Equal Employment Opportunity/Affirmative Action programs, specifically including the administration of University Policy #53.
 The University EEO/AA Officer may be reached at (828) 227-7116 and the office is located in 520 HFR Administration Building.

-“Equal Employment Opportunity Informal Inquiry” (“EEO Informal Inquiry”): an informal process for addressing unlawful discrimination, harassment, or retaliation allegations that may facilitate a resolution prior to the filing of a grievance.
+“Equal Employment Opportunity Informal Inquiry” (“EEO Informal Inquiry”): an informal process for addressing allegations of unlawful discrimination, harassment, or retaliation that may facilitate a resolution prior to the filing of a grievance.
 This process is equivalent to the institution’s internal complaint process for allegations of a violation of an institution’s non-discrimination and equal opportunity policy. {Note: Complaints or reports of Title IX Sexual Harassment and appeals of Title IX determinations of responsibility are investigated and resolved through the institution’s title IX complaint process.

 “Final University decision”: the final decision authorized by the Chancellor or their designee that concludes the University internal grievance process.

-"Grievable issue": a statutorily defined workplace event or action as defined by NC State statute that allows the alleged workplace event or action to be grieved through established grievance procedures for resolution.
+"Grievable issue": a statutorily defined workplace event or action as defined by State statute as grievable that allows an eligible employee to challenge the alleged workplace event or action to be grieved through established grievance procedures for resolution.

-“Grievant”: an applicant, probationary State employee, former probationary State employee, career State employee or former career State employee who initiates a grievance.
+“Grievant”: an applicant, probationary State employee, former probationary State employee, career State employee or former career State employee who initiates a grievance, including EHRA Law Enforcement Officers and applicants for EHRA Law Enforcement Officer positions.

 "Hearing officer": an officer appointed by the Chancellor or designee to oversee the proceedings of a hearing and submit a proposed recommendation for a final University decision.